niklazhallberg/universal-react-showcase/README.md

 ## How I Built It

-I built this system in collaboration with Claude Opus 4.6, Perplexity AI for deep research, and hands-on exploration across developer forums and documentation.
+I built this system in collaboration with Claude latest model Opus 4.6, Perplexity AI for deep research, and hands-on exploration across developer forums and documentation.

 The system has three layers, each solving a different problem: